Skip to Content

 Playing Pop Warner, which fields teams for five- to seven-year olds (Tiny Mites) to 12- to 15-year olds (Varsity), provides players valuable experience before transitioning to high school competition.
 The league emphasizes fundaments like physical conditioning, teamwork, discipline, mentorship, safety, and even academic achievement.

-Cullen Doyle (’25), two-year varsity starter at quarterback and former Pop Warner player, acknowledged the influence of the league on his varsity success. “[Pop Warner] gave me an advantage coming into high school because I already learned the basics of the sport and my position,” Doyle said.
+Cullen Doyle (’25), three-year varsity starter at quarterback and former Pop Warner player, acknowledged the influence of the league on his varsity success. “[Pop Warner] gave me an advantage coming into high school because I already learned the basics of the sport and my position,” Doyle said.

 “Brea Pop Warner aims to prepare young athletes not just for high school football, but for success in all aspects of their lives,” Eric Mason, president of Brea Pop Warner, said.